gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 (The above list is similar but not identical to that offered by Fuller, 2024: 280.)

-## Evaluating the Dichotomies
+## Misapprehending the Dichotomies

-Spitz:
+Let us take a look at some of the ways in which various writers have misapprehended the relationship of these binaries.
+In general, these fall into groupings: Some writers suggest that OSHA was merely generating new names for the same poles in an opposition, while others believe he was "abandoning" some now obsolete categorization and replacing it with a new and improved one.

+In the first category we find, for example, David Spitz, who claims:

+"Unfortunately, *On Human Conduct*... gives no answers at all [to critiques of Oakeshott's earlier work]...
-"That On Human Conduct is but a restatement of his teaching, that it is no more than a linguistic variation on familiar themes..."
-(342)
+*On Human Conduct* is but a restatement of his teaching... it is no more than a linguistic variation on familiar themes...

-Elizabeth Corey
+Throughout, of course, there are the usual denunciations of Rationalism" (1976: 342-343).

+Spitz is so set on seeing Oakeshott as just spinning off variations on the "same old song" that he never notices that there are *no* denunciations of rationalism in that book.
+Oakeshott himself quite explicitly states the "civil versus enterprise association" dichotomy is *not* just new terms for the "rationalism versus phronesis" dichotomy in his response to Spitz: "in fact the word [Rationalism] is never used, and what it stands for is never mentioned; I am concerned with something else" (1976: 357).

+(In other words, he has dropped anchor at a new fishing locale, and is no longer using the "rationalism" and "phronesis" hooks and nets.)

-"This is what Oakeshott describes as the 'politics of skepticism' and 'civil association'" (156).
+Elizabeth Corey is much more sympathetic to Oakeshott than is Spitz, but commits a similar error.
+She writes, "This is what Oakeshott describes as the 'politics of skepticism' and 'civil association'" (156).

-This remark clearly posits the 'politics of skepticism' and 'civil association' as two names for the same thing.
-But if that is so, then the 'politics of faith' and 'enterprise association' must also be identical.
-But they clearly aren't: not everyone opening a corner deli "posits a uniform condition of mundane perfection" (Corey, 172).
+This remark posits the 'politics of skepticism' and 'civil association' as two names for the same thing.
+But if that is so, then the 'politics of faith' and 'enterprise association' must similarly be synonyms.
+But they clearly aren't: not everyone opening a corner deli (an enterprise association) "posits a uniform condition of mundane perfection" (Corey, 172).
+But it would nevertheless be a mistake for the deli owner to organize his business on a rationalist basis.

-Oakeshott himself explicitly rejects this equating of enterprise association with something undesirable (such as rationalism):

-"[Wolin ascribes to me a] denigration of purposive association, which is nowhere to be found in what I have written" (1976: 362).
+Oakeshott himself explicitly rejects this equating of enterprise association with something undesirable (such as rationalism): "[Wolin ascribes to me a] denigration of purposive association, which is nowhere to be found in what I have written" (1976: 362).

+Oakeshott recognizes that character of the modern European state contains a mingling of the ideal types of civil and enterprise association.
+To attempt to design a polity as a "pure" civil association is itself a species of
+rationalism: see for instance, Nozick (1974), Friedman (1989), or Murphy (2010) for examples of just that sort of rationalistic embrace of a purely civil association.

+Corey goes on to conflate yet a third dichotomy as being just different names for what is essentially the same thing:
 "To sum up, Oakeshott's three related formulations of a particular kind of politics (Rationalism, 'faith,' and collectivism)" (173).

-But, as discussed in *Oakeshott on Rome and America*, Ayn Rand and Murray Rothbard are both rationalists and "faith" representatives, but fiercely anti-collectivist.
+But, as discussed in Callahan (2012), Ayn Rand and Murray Rothbard were both rationalists and representatives of the "politics of faith," but fiercely anti-collectivist.
+The Romans had great faith in their tradion-oriented political system, while the American founders rationalistically designed a constitution based on their skeptical view of what politics could achieve.
+Oakeshott was exploring different ways of cutting the world of politics in two, not performing the same cut, again and again, and just calling the different slices by new names.

 John Horton:

-> The book articulates a distinction between two ‘styles’ of the activity of governing—‘the politics of faith’ and ‘the politics of scepticism’.
+"The book articulates a distinction between two 'styles' of the activity of governing—'the politics of faith' and 'the politics of scepticism'.
 This distinction is clearly related to others he deploys elsewhere, most obviously between rationalism and conservatism, collectivism and individualism and enterprise and civil association.
 On the one hand, the left as we might say, we have the politics of faith, rationalism, collectivism and enterprise association and on the other, the right, the politics of scepticism, conservatism, individualism and civil association.
-The terms in each of these sets are certainly not equivalent, but they form two broad families, each loosely linked within a binary structure that is characteristic of Oakeshott’s thought.
+The terms in each of these sets are certainly not equivalent, but they form two broad families, each loosely linked within a binary structure that is characteristic of Oakeshott's thought."
 (2005: 25)

+Well, at least Horton recognizes that "these sets are certainly not equivalent," but nevertheless he errs in claiming that "they form two broad families."

+[REWRITE:]
 So Horton sees "enterprise association" as a synonym for "rationalism," and "civil association" as a synonym for customary behavior.
-But that also won't do: Oakeshott does not fancy enterprise association as a way of organizing a government.
+But that also won't do: Oakeshott does not fancy enterprise association becoming the primary way of organizing a government.
 But most certainly, he recognizes that entities like for-profit companies, sports teams, and charities are inherently enterprise associations.
 Does this mean he thinks that their managers should operate them in a rationalistic fashion?
 Of course not: Rationalism will fail as a way of managing a sports team just as surely as it will fail as a way of governing a polity.